poult-lab/daily-word/english_words_ learning.md

 03.demand deposit interest rate vs deposit interest rate

 [phrase] Demand deposit interest rates are lower yields paid on highly liquid, immediately accessible accounts (like checking and savings).
 In contrast, deposit interest rates represent a broader category that includes both demand and term deposits, generally offering higher yields in exchange for locking your money away for a fixed period (like a Certificate of Deposit).

+#### 07/07.17

+01.tally  [ˈtæli]

+[noun] He hopes to improve on his tally of three goals in the past nine games./There are two parts: building running tallies (`FC`, `FS`), and computing the target reference values (`ideal`, `w`, `target`).

+"a record of the number or amount of sth, especially one that you can keep adding to"

+[verb] {~ (with sth)} Her report of what happened tallied exactly with the story of another witness.

+"to be the same as or to match another person's account of sth, another set of figures, etc."-match up-

+[verb] {~ sth (up)} "to calculate the total number, cost, etc. of sth"

+02.recap /ˈriːkæp/

+[v] Let me just recap on what we've decided so far. "= recapitulate"

+03.recapitulate/ˌriːkəˈpɪtʃuleɪt/

+[v] To recapitulate briefly, the three main points are these…

+"to repeat or give a summary of what has already been said, decided, etc."

+04.scrap  [skræp]

+[NOUN] She scribbled his phone number on a scrap of paper.

+"a small piece of sth, especially paper, cloth, etc."

+[VERB] Transition team eyes scrapping 'Korean age'./China to scrap PCR test requirement for inbound travelers./Earlier this year, Samsung agreed to scrap its 1,000% base salary bonus cap and earmark 10.5% of its operating profit for bonuses, capitulating to a weeks-long labor union protest that demanded a fair share of the company’s earnings.

+"to cancel or get rid of sth that is no longer practical or useful"

+05.embezzlement /ɪmˈbezlmənt/

+[n] Yang Youlin, who served in various positions in Nanjing city from 1993 to 2023, was also convicted of embezzlement, abuse of power and money laundering, with his ill-gotten gains amounting to one of the highest in recent years.

+"Embezzlement is the crime of embezzling money."

+06.embezzle /ɪmˈbezl/

+[v] He was found guilty of embezzling $150 000 of public funds.

+"to steal money that you are responsible for or that belongs to your employer"

+07.ill-gotten /ˌɪl ˈɡɑːtn/

+[adj] Jack will never get rich by ill-gotten wealth.

+"obtained dishonestly or unfairly"

+08.mete out /miːt aʊt/

+[PV] His father meted out punishment with a slipper.

+"To mete out a punishment means to order that someone should be punished in a certain way."

+09.white collar crimes /waɪt ˈkɑːlər kraɪmz/

+[phrase] Death sentences for white collar crimes however remain rare, though they are meted out occasionally, typically if the cases involve large sums exceeding 1bn yuan.

+"White-collar crime refers to non-violent, financially motivated offenses committed by individuals, businesses, or government professionals.
+These crimes are typically carried out in professional or commercial settings and rely on deceit, fraud, or the abuse of trust rather than physical force for financial gain."

+10.suspend [səˈspend]

+[verb] {~ sth/sb (from sth) (by/on sth)}

+A lamp was suspended from the ceiling."to hang sth from sth else"

+[verb] Production has been suspended while safety checks are carried out.

+"to officially stop sth for a time; to prevent sth from being active, used, etc. for a time"

+[verb] The introduction of the new system has been suspended until next year.

+"to officially delay sth; to arrange for sth to happen later than planned"

+[verb] {~ sb (from sth)} The police officer was suspended while the complaint was investigated.

+"to officially prevent sb from doing their job, going to school, etc. for a time"

+11.convict /kənˈvɪkt , ˈkɑːnvɪkt/

+[v] The two sides also touched on sensitive issues.
+Biden pointed out that Trump was the only convicted felon at the stage.
+Trump raised an issue with Biden's son, Hunter.

+"to decide and state officially in court that sb is guilty of a crime"

+[n] "a person who has been found guilty of a crime and sent to prison"

+12.conviction  [kənˈvɪkʃn]

+[noun] She has six previous convictions for theft.

+"the act of finding sb guilty of a crime in court; the fact of having been found guilty"

+[noun] She was motivated by deep religious conviction.

+"a strong opinion or belief"

+[noun] ‘Not true!’ she said with conviction.

+"the feeling or appearance of believing sth strongly and of being sure about it"

+13.victim /ˈvɪktɪm/

+[n] "a person who has been attacked, injured or killed as the result of a crime, a disease, an accident, etc."

+14.victim  [ˈvɪktɪm]

+[noun] murder/rape, etc. victims.

+"a person who has been attacked, injured or killed as the result of a crime, a disease, an accident, etc."

+[noun] They were the victims of a cruel hoax. "a person who has been tricked" -target-

+15.victimize /ˈvɪktɪmaɪz/

+[v] For years the family had been victimized by racist neighbours.

+"to make sb suffer unfairly because you do not like them, their opinions, or sth that they have done"

+16.victimizer

+[v] I thought we were partners, not victim and victimizer.

+"a person who victimizes others"

+17.offence [əˈfens]

+[noun] a criminal/serious/minor/sexual, etc. offence./But while Yang provided similar assistance to authorities, his offences were so "grave" that his assistance "was insufficient to warrant a more lenient punishment", the Changzhou court said.

+"an illegal act"

+[noun] I'm sure he meant no offence when he said that."the act of upsetting or insulting sb"

+#### 07/08

+01.nurture [ˈnɜː(r)tʃə(r)]

+[verb] These delicate plants need careful nurturing.

+"to care for and protect sb/sth while they are growing and developing"

+[verb] Also, the government aims to nurture 150,000 chip professionals over the next 10 years by providing support measures, such as helping universities establish semiconductor-specialized schools.

+They will also nurture foreign workers skilled in fabrication, machinery, welding and related specialty areas by offering students work experience opportunities and expanded internship programs.

+ICPR 2024 is the 27th event of the series and it provides a great opportunity to nurture new ideas and collaboration for students, academics, and industry researchers./

+Korea University focuses on nurturing global talent

+"to help sb/sth to develop and be successful"

+[n] nature vs nurture."care, encouragement and support given to sb/sth while they are growing"

+02.nutrition [njuˈtrɪʃn]

+[noun] advice on diet and nutrition.

+"the process by which living things receive the food necessary for them to grow and be healthy"

+03.headword /ˈhedwɜːrd/

+[n] A **headword** is a word or phrase that appears at the beginning of an entry in a dictionary, glossary, or encyclopedia.

+"In a dictionary, a headword is a word which is followed by an explanation of its meaning."